jeremiah-shaulov/office_spirit_mysql/README.md

 ```

 And finally your SQL query is executed, also in Text Protocol.

+So to execute one query with named parameters, there are actually 3 internal queries (they all are sent to the server in 1 round-trip).

 Then each time you execute queries with from 1 to 8 named parameters, that prepared statement is reused.
 And for query with 9 to 16 named parameters a statement with 16 variables will be prepared and persisted during the connection.